 - Mini flags– I mean… is it even the 4th of July if there aren’t any American flags?
 I used cute little mini flags to Americanize the centerpiece.

-So that’s this year’s simple 4th of July tablescape!
-Speaking of Independence Day, did y’all know it’s like… 6 days away?
+So anyway, that’s this year’s 4th of July table decor!
+Speaking of the Fourth, did y’all know it’s like… 6 days away?
 Insane!
 We’re driving to Maine on Tuesday, so I’m really looking forward to celebrating on the lake for another year.
 What do y’all have planned?

 Thanks so much for reading, you guys!
-And, as always, don’t hesitate to let me know if you have questions about any of my 4th of July decor (size, quality, etc).
-I’m happy to help!
+And, as always, don’t hesitate to let me know if you have questions about any of these 4th of July table decorations (size, quality, etc).
+I love hearing from you guys, and I’m happy to help!

 Click to shop!